heim-lukas/neo4j-project/README.md

 - **Routing**: React Router navigation between the list and detail views
 - **Detail View**: Clickable rows open `/games/:id` with additional metadata
 - **Publisher Explorer**: Click a publisher to view all of their games
+- **Category Explorer**: Click a category/tag to view all matching games
 - **Logout**: Secure logout functionality

 **Features:**